Inequalities for entropies and dimensions: Equivalence

 \section{Equivalence}

-We have shown that every (valid) linear inequality for entropies can be translated to a statement in dimension theory.
-In this section we show that this is an equivalent characterization:
+We have shown that every (valid) linear inequality for entropies can be translated to a statement about dimensions.
+In this section we show that this connection works in both directions:

 \begin{theorem} If a linear inequality is not true for entropies, then the corresponding statement about dimensions, constructed as in Theorem~\textup{\ref{direct}}, is false. \end{theorem}

 \begin{proof}[Proof sketch] We combine several well-known tools to achieve this result.